Gabrielamnuness/Gabrielamnuness/README.md

 **`Desenvolvedora`**

 **I'm transitioning my career, focusing on full-stack development.
-I'm currently studying Systems Analysis and Development and immersed in bootcamps and practical training, applying what I learn to real-world projects with JavaScript, C#, Python, HTML, CSS, Git, and GitHub.
+I'm currently studying Systems Analysis and Development and immersed in bootcamps and practical training, applying what I learn to real-world projects with JavaScript, C#, Python, HTML, CSS, Git, and GitHub.**

-I have prior experience in administrative environments, which has given me an analytical perspective, a focus on organization, and efficient solutions—skills I now apply to technology.
-I've also explored automation with Excel and Artificial Intelligence, optimizing processes in a practical way.
+**I have prior experience in administrative environments, which has given me an analytical perspective, a focus on organization, and efficient solutions—skills I now apply to technology.
+I've also explored automation with Excel and Artificial Intelligence, optimizing processes in a practical way.**

-On GitHub, I keep my projects up to date, organize documentation with Markdown, and always strive to learn collaboratively.
+**On GitHub, I keep my projects up to date, organize documentation with Markdown, and always strive to learn collaboratively.**

-📌 Currently focused on:
+**📌 ## Currently focused on:**

-Full-stack Development
+• Full-stack Development

-Interactive web projects
+• Interactive web projects

-Automation
+• Automation

-Active participation in bootcamps and tech communities
+• Active participation in bootcamps and tech communities

-I'm seeking opportunities that allow me to grow in the technology field, collaborate on projects, and evolve as a full-stack developer.
+*I'm seeking opportunities that allow me to grow in the technology field, collaborate on projects, and evolve as a full-stack developer.*

-💻 GitHub: github.com/Gabrielamnuness
-📩 dev.gabrielamonteiro@gmail.com

    ### Conecte-se comigo